MdSamsuzzohaShayon/nodejs-nextjs-ponditi-lms/README.md

  - Admin - reject button is not working
  - Update mudium, class, subject is not working properly

+ - duplicate database and keep backup in excel file

 ### Sequelize problems
  - Notification and education need to migrate properly with user when we add a new field to user